 Built in 1963, this building is named for Nathan Dougherty, dean of the college from 1940 until 1956.
 The facility is currently home to the Department of Chemical and Biomolecular Engineering and the Department of Mechanical, Aerospace, and Biomedical Engineering.
 The national headquarters of Tau Beta Pi, the engineering honor society, is also currently located in Dougherty.
 The Department of Materials Science and Engineering has instructional labs in Dougherty.

 Built in 1925, Pasqua was originally constructed to function as the university’s power plant.
 It was renovated in 1973 to house the Department of Nuclear Engineering.
 In 1988, the building, unnamed since its construction in 1925, was designated Pasqua Hall in honor of Pietro F. Pasqua, the first head of the Department of Nuclear Engineering, which was established in 1957.
-Design plans are currently in the works for an engineering complex that will replace both Pasqua and Estabrook Halls.
-The new facility will house the freshman engineering programs and the Department of Nuclear Engineering as well as other research labs and designated engineering-related offices.
+Design plans are currently underway for a New Engineering Complex that will replace Pasqua, Estabrook, and Berry Hall.
+The new facility will house the engage freshman engineering and Cook Grand Challenge Honors programs, the Department of Nuclear Engineering, and Student and Academic Affairs as well as other research labs and designated engineering-related offices.

 Fibers and Composites Manufacturing Facility and Engineering Annex